thecointech/thecoin/docs/environments.md

     * production accounts
     * mainnet ethereum connection (TODO: gas prices are prohibitive.
 We will remain on ropsten until EthV2)
     * public, but not default traffic.
-    * Deployment: merge to 'release'
+    * Deployment:  Currently - manual.
+TODO: merge to 'release'
-    * THIS ONLY APPLIES TO THE WEBSITES - NO 'BETA' SERVICE DEPLOYMENTS

  - prod
     *env: NODE_ENV=production, SETTINGS: release*
     Once prod:staging has been tested & verified, we update default version on GAE to direct public traffic to this version.
 No actual deployment happens Reverting an update happens by moving live version back one step.
     * Deployment: yarn script to update all versions to latest.

+NOTE: All environments also have a variable CONFIG_ENV, which is just CONFIG_NAME with 'beta' stripped.
+It's purpose is to have a variable that is beta-agnostic for targetting contract/IDX files.

 How it works: